 Check out our predictions for what we believe will be trendy within the global music business in 2022.

-- Digital music distribution and white-label distribution platforms takes the lead: While physical formats like vinyls have experienced a revival during the past 12 months, 2022 is going to be the year where music distribution through digital channels will consolidate.
+- Digital music distribution and white-label distribution platforms take the lead: While physical formats like vinyl records have experienced a revival during the past 12 months, 2022 is going to be the year where music distribution through digital channels will consolidate.
 This one is going to be a great year for those independent labels that want to expand their catalog reach by using digital distribution.
-The demand for white-label SaaS platforms like SonoSuite could increase as more and more music companies are managing their own online distribution independently and use this type of services to do so.
-They can easily deliver their artists’ music simultaneously to the best DSPs, including Spotify, Tidal, Deezer, Pandora or YouTube Music, and make it available to millions of streamers worldwide.
+The demand for white-label SaaS platforms like SonoSuite could increase as more and more music companies are managing their own online distribution independently and use these types of services to do so.
+They can easily deliver their artists’ music simultaneously to the best DSPs, including Spotify, Tidal, Deezer, Pandora, or YouTube Music, and make it available to millions of streamers worldwide.